Knedlington

-Knedlington is a small hamlet located in the East Riding of Yorkshire, England, and forms part of the civil parish of Asselby.
+Knedlington is a small hamlet and former civil parish, now in the parish of Asselby, in the East Riding of Yorkshire, England.
 It is situated approximately 1 mi west of the market town of Howden and lies to the west of the B1228 road.
 The M62 motorway is just over 1 mile to the south-east.

 Village landmarks include Knedlington Manor, Knedlington Hall, and woodland.
 Knedlington Hall was protected as a Grade II* listed building in 1966.
+In 1931, the parish had a population of 86.

+The name Knedlington derives from the Old English Cneddelingastūn or Cneddelingtūn, meaning 'settlement of Cneddel's people' or 'settlement connected with Cneddel'.

-In 1823 Knedlington was in the civil parish of Howden and the Wapentake Liberty of Howdenshire.
+In 1823, Knedlington was in the civil parish of Howden and the Wapentake Liberty of Howdenshire.
 Recorded was the hall built in the reign of Elizabeth I at the west of the village.
-Population at the time was 118.
-Occupations included a farmer and a horse dealer, and the landlord of the Anchor public house.
-Resident was a gentleman and two yeoman, one of whom was the chief constable and agent to a London insurance company.
+The population at the time was 118.
+Occupations included a farmer, a horse dealer, and the landlord of the Anchor public house.
+The resident was a gentleman and two yeoman, one of whom was the chief constable and agent to a London insurance company.

+Knedlington was formerly a township in the parish of Howden.
+From 1866, Knedlington was a civil parish in its own right.
+On 1 April 1935, the parish was abolished and merged with Asselby, Howden, Eastrington and Kilpin.